jimdigriz/bratwurst/ISSUES.md

  * look at the [Homenet WG](http://tools.ietf.org/wg/homenet/) docs, especially [RFC7368](http://tools.ietf.org/html/rfc7368)
  * fix `atmtcp` connection where we see the following errors `invalid QOS "ubr,aal5:..."`; seems to have non-printable characters in there
  * disabling sysfs causes an unaligned access in the `ipv6_addrconf` kernel workqueue during PPP just before sending `IPV6CP ConfReq`
+ * AR7 related:
- * for AR7, when making `8250` a module, the serial console is not properly detected or configured
+  * when making `8250` a module, the serial console is not properly detected or configured
+  * get interupt pacing working on the `tiatm` driver, [the AWOL `avalanche_request_pacing()` seems to be in the original 2.4 codebase](http://www.mit.edu/afs.new/sipb/project/merakidev/src/openwrt-meraki/openwrt/target/linux/ar7-2.4/patches/000-ar7_support.patch)
+  * we have GPIOs to control the LEDs, we should probably use them
+  * port the ar7_wdt driver to watchdog_core
  * create an SSHFP record for the router using [dnsmasq's dns-rr](http://lists.thekelleys.org.uk/pipermail/dnsmasq-discuss/2012q2/005941.html) feature
- * the WAG54G has GPIOs to control the LEDs, we should probably use them
  * supporting straight Ethernet with DHCP (a la cable)
  * improve firewalling
   * better use of the nftables run-parts, flush to only cleans its own sections
   * make use of the inet nftable (icmpx, etc) now we are using a 3.18+ kernel
  * wireless
+  * `mac80211_hwsim` between two QEMU VM's...?
  * QoS
  * in place firmware upgrade
   * ...without losing config and customisations?